uga-libraries/format-report/README.md

 update_standardization.py
 - report_folder : the path to the folder which contains ARCHive's group file format reports and usage report (all CSVs)

+### Testing

+There are unit tests for all functions of each script, and for running each of the scripts in their entirety.

+Tests use files stored in the repository for input data, so these need to be updated to sync with changes to the NARA Digital Preservation Plan spreadsheet, or the output of merge_format_reports.py, which is used as input for other scripts.

 ## Workflow